(B) Significant Accounting policies

 Inventories are valued at the lower of cost and net realizable value.

-1. Raw materials: cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
-Cost is determined on first in, first out basis.
+1. Raw materials: cost includes purchase cost and other costs to bring inventories to present location and condition; determined on a Specific Identification Method basis.

-2. Finished goods and work in progress: cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
-Cost is determined on lower of cost or net realizable value.
-Cost is determined on first in, first out basis
+3. Finished goods Inventories: Cost includes cost of materials and labour and manufacturing overheads based on the normal operating capacity, but excluding the borrowing costs.
+Cost is determined on lower of cost or Net Realizable Value.

 K. Investment in subsidiaries, joint ventures and associates

-Investments in subsidiaries, joint ventures and associates are recognized at cost as per Ind AS 27.
-Except where investments accounted for at cost shall be accounted for in accordance with Ind AS 105, Non-current Assets Held for Sale and Discontinued Operations, when they are classified as held for sale.
+Investments in subsidiaries, joint ventures, and associates are recognized at cost as per Ind AS 27, except when classified as held for sale under Ind AS 105.

 • Financial assets